getlantern/http-proxy/README.md

 * A filter for devices, based on their IDs

 * A filter for Pro users

+* A connection preprocessor to intercept bad requests and send custom responses

+* Custom responses for mimicking Apache in certain cases

 ### Testing with Lantern extensions and configuration